-You will also need a piece of 3mm (1/8″) thick acrylic sheet (plastic glass) for the Glass or clear sheet acrylic cut in rectangular shapes for the windows., a A sheet that forms a distinct flat and rectangular section or component.
-A transparent panel used to fill a framed section of a window. of 12mm (1/2″) plywood, some strips of wood for the decorative grille, some glue and 4 pieces of 25mm Short lengths of metal strap 25×1 (1/16×1) used to fix members together to resist uplift..
+You will also need a piece of 3mm (1/8″) thick acrylic sheet (plastic glass) for the pane, a panel of 12mm (1/2″) plywood, some strips of wood for the decorative grille, some glue and 4 pieces of 25mm metal strap.

 The door parts, the dimensions and cutting detail

 A): Top rail.
 150×50 (2×6) cut approximately 490mm (20 1/4″) long to fit between the stiles.